steli99/machine-learning-projects/IMPLEMENTATION_NOTES.md

 # Implementation notes

-- All original cell positions are retained; answer-only code placeholders become Markdown answers.
-Setup uses the reproducible seed 42.
-No student registration number was fabricated.
 - Least squares uses the SVD of the design matrix directly, avoiding the squared condition number of normal equations.
 The custom pseudoinverse handles rectangular and rank-deficient matrices.
 - Prediction intervals use residual degrees of freedom N minus the number of fitted parameters, with the intercept counted once.
 Their additional noise variance distinguishes them from confidence intervals for the conditional mean.
 Coefficient intervals are individual 95% intervals.
 - The perceptron loop was repaired.
 Its pocket retains copied weights with the lowest training error; boundary points count as mistakes.
 Constrained data splitting checks feasibility and has a constructive fallback.